I Worked at Build-A-Bear. I Have Questions About Their Adult-Themed Stuffed Animals.

 I called up someone who knows the industry to try to make sense of it all.
 (Admittedly, here I am, writing a whole blog post about this company, providing free advertising, so touché, Build-A-Bear.)

-Juli Lennett is a toys industry advisor who works for the NPD Group, a market research company.
+Juli Lennett is a toy industry adviser who works for the NPD Group, a market research company.
 Lennett said she couldn’t speak to Build-A-Bear specifically, as it’s not one of the companies that NPD monitors, but she did tell me that the company wasn’t wrong to tout the adult market for stuffed animals—even if they weren’t adult in the way they were advertised.

 Of course, the adult bear campaign is a Valentine’s Day thing and really not worth overthinking.
 I’m sure there exist more than one or two adults who, unsure of what to purchase for a loved one, secured a bear holding a plush bottle of “CaBEARnet.”